Restricted to BSW(Hons)

 - Plan collaborative and cooperative social work projects and research that can improve people’s lives.

 Each week, over a 10-week period, you will complete an hour of online learning activities (including lectures, videos, podcasts and other activities).
 You will also have approximately one hour of reading to complete each week.
-In total, you will need to allow 8-at least 10 hours per week to complete all of the learning and assessments for this unit, including independent study.
+In total, you will need to allow 8-10 hours per week to complete all of the learning and assessments for this unit, including independent study.
 Optional webinars will be held throughout the semester.

 |Timetable||View the lecture timetable | View the full unit timetable|